-(4) Changes in claims processing locations.
+(46) Changes in claims processing locations.

-If an insurer changes claims processing locations or service companies:
+If a lf an insurer intends to change the location where claims are processed or records of claims are stored, the insurer must, at least 10 days before the change is effectiven insurer changes claims processing locations: or service companies:

-- (a) At least 10 days before the change is effective, the insurer must provide notice of the change, and provide the name of a contact person for, telephone number, email address and mailing address of the new location to: - (A) Any worker, or the estate of any deceased worker, with an open or active claim that will be processed at the new location; - (B) Each worker's attorney, if any; - (C) Each worker's attending physician; and - (D) Any beneficiaries receiving benefits under the claims; - (b) At least 10 days before the change is effective, the insurer must provide notice to the director of which claims will be transferred.
-The notice to the director must include: - (A) A contact person, telephone number, email address, and mailing address for both the sending processor and receiving processor of the claims; - (B) The physical address where the claims will be processed; - (C) Verification of whether the claims to be transferred include closed claims;
+(a) At least 10 days before the change is effective, the insurer must pProvide notice of the change to any worker, the estate of any deceased worker, or any worker's beneficiary, with an open or active claim that will be processed at the new location, subject to the following:, and provide

+(A) The notice must include contact information for the new claims processing location, including the name and title of a contact person-for, telephone number, email address, and mailing address-of the new location to; and

+(B) The insurer must send a copy of the notice to the worker's attorney, if the worker is represented, and to the worker's attending physician;

+(A) Any worker, or the estate of any deceased worker, with an open or active claim that will be processed at the new location;

+(B) Each worker's attorney, if any;

+(C) Each worker's attending physician; and

+(D) Any beneficiaries receiving benefits under the claims;

+(b) At least 10 days before the change is effective, the insurer must $p\underline{P}$ rovide notice of the change to the director-, subject to the following of which claims will be transferred: .
+The notice to the director must include:

+(A) The notice must include:

+(i) Contact information for the current claims processing location, including the name of the claims processor, the name and title of A-a contact person, mailing address, telephone number, and email address; and mailing address for both the sending processor and receiving processor of the claims;

+(Bii) Contact information for the new claims processing location, including the name of the claims processor, the name and title of a contact person, street and mailing address, if different, telephone number, and email address; The physical address where the claims will be processed;

+(Ciii) The effective date of the transfer; and

+(iv) Any other information requested by the director; and

+(B) The notice must specify if Verification of whether all or a portion of the insurer's claims will be transferred, and if the claims to be transferred include closed and denied claims will be included;

+(D)-If only a portion of the insurer's claims will be transferred, a-the notice must include a listing of the claims being transferred that identifies, for each claim:

+(i) The underwriting insurer;

+- (ii) The employer;

+- (iii) The claimant's name;

+- (iv) The date of injury; and

+(v) The sending processor's claim number; and

+(E) Any other information requested by the director; and

+(c) The insurer may use Form 5042, "Claim Move Notice," to satisfy the requirements of this section.

+(e7) Civil penalties.

-- (D) If only a portion of the insurer's claims will be transferred, a listing of the claims being transferred that identifies: - (i) The underwriting insurer; - (ii) The employer; - (iii) The claimant's name; - (iv) The date of injury; and - (v) The sending processor's claim number; and - (E) Any other information requested by the director; and - (c) If the insurer does not provide notice as required by this section, the director may assess a civil penalty against the insurer.
+If the insurer does not provide notice as required by this section, the The director may assess a civil penalty against the an insurer that does not comply with the requirements of this rule.